 Dance Festival at Santana Row

-sjDANCEco invites you to participate in our 10th sjDANCEco Festival (formerly Dancin’ Downtown), for the third time at Santana Row, set for the first Sunday of National Dance Week (April 28th) from 10:00AM to 3:30PM, and taking place outside in Park Valencia at Santana Row (in front of Maggiano’s Little Italy restaurant).
+sjDANCEco invites you to participate in our 14th sjDANCEco Festival (formerly Dancin’ Downtown), for the 6th time at Santana Row, set for the first Sunday of National Dance Week (April 24th) from 10:00AM to 5:00PM, and taking place outside in Santana Row Park at Santana Row (in front of Lark Creek Kitchen between the wine bar and tequila bar).

 The sjDANCEco Festival is intended to showcase the wealth and diversity of South Bay dance artists.
 All dance companies, choreographers, studios, performing groups and cultural organizations are eligible to apply.
 We are especially encouraging participants from all across the Bay Area to participate, including San Francisco, North Bay, East Bay, Peninsula and South Bay regions.

 As the producer of this festival, sjDANCEco is responsible for all organizing as well as covering all related expenses.
 However, our costs are increasing and we need your support as one of our participants to keep the festival free to the public.
-A one-time $40 fee will be required upon submission of your application.
+A one-time $100 fee will be required upon submission of your registration for your 1st piece (this includes two tickets to our October 2016 Annual sjDANCEco @ The California Performances).
+If your organization would like to register two pieces, the second piece is an additional $60 and you must register in the same transaction.

 sjDANCEco agrees to organize and cover the cost of all expenses relating to the Festival, such as equipment, necessary permits, publicity and marketing, and spectator/audience (but not Participant) insurance.